Why car insurance claims get rejected in the UAE?

 Choosing the appropriate car insurance policy is a vital step to cover your liabilities, both legally and financially in any unfortunate event that might take place.

-This could cost you a significant amount of money that you were not planning on to pay.
+This could cost you a significant amount of Money you were not planning on paying.

-Sometimes a minor mistake could make your car insurance claims invalid and would result in loss of money for damage repair.
+Sometimes a minor mistake could invalidate your car insurance claims and result in a loss of Money for damage repair.